qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 In the :guilabel:`CRS` tab under :menuselection:`Settings -->` |options|
 :guilabel:`Options` you can:

-* set QGIS to ask you when it needs define a transformation using |radiobuttonon|
+* set QGIS to ask you when it needs define a transformation using |radioButtonOn|
   :guilabel:`Ask for datum transformation when no default is defined`
 * edit a list of user defaults for transformations.